uyuni-project/uyuni-rfc/accepted/00063-hub-iss.md

   - the current implementation also needs an up-to-date mapping of tables and columns in Python code (ORM), and that has to be kept updated
     - intention of the approach in this RFC is to avoid most of the manual specification of the mapping, reducing maintenance

-A proof-of-concept Python script that implements partially those ideas is available at: https://github.com/moio/mgr-dump
+A proof-of-concept Golang tool that implements partially those ideas is available at: https://github.com/moio/mgr-dump

 #### First core idea: export as SQL script